Soviut/super-auto-pets-cheatsheet/README.md

-# Arternal Frontend Next
+# Super Auto Pets Cheatsheet

-> Next generation Arternal web portal written in Vue 3 and TypeScript.
+> Cheatsheet for all animals and food in Super Auto Pets.

 ## Installation